-(b) Deobligation.
-HUD (1) may deobligate all or a portion of the approved grant amount if such amount is not expended in a timely manner, or the proposed housing for which funding was approved or the supportive services proposed in the application are not provided in accordance with the approved application, the requirements part, and other applicable HUD regulations.
-The grant agreement may set forth other circumstances under which funds may be deobligated, and other sanctions may be imposed.

-(2) HUD may readvertise, in a notice of fund availability, the availability of funds that have been deobligated, may reconsider applications that were submitted in response to the most recently published notice of fund availability and select applications for funding with the deobligated funds.
-Such selections would be made in accordance with the selection process described in $\S582.220$ of this part.
+HUD (1) Deobligation. may (b) deobligate all or a portion of the approved grant amount if such amount is not expended in a timely manner, or the proposed housing for which funding was approved or the supportive services proposed in the application are not provided in accordance with the approved application, the requirements of this part, and other applicable HUD regulations.
+The grant agreement may forth other circumstances under which funds may be deobligated, and other sanctions may be imposed.
+(2) HUD may readvertise, in a notice of fund availability, the availability of funds that have been deobligated, or may reconsider applications that were submitted in response to the most recently published notice of fund availability and select applications for funding with the deobligated funds.
+Such selections would be made in accordance with the selection process described in §582.220 of this part.
 Any selections made using deobligated funds will be subject to applicable appropriation act requirements governing the use of deobligated funding authority.